joshdlowell/sync_project/integrity_check/README.md

 ##### `hash_file(file_path: str) -> str`

-Hashes a regular file by reading its contents in chunks.
+Hashes a regular file by reading its contents in chunks, or a special file by creating a unique identifier.

 **Parameters:**
 - `file_path` (str): Path to the file to hash